 What Happens When You Fail Probation?

 Failing probation should be part of a structured review process.
-When you’re coming to the end of your trial, a review meeting should be conducted.
+When you’re coming to the end of your trial, a meeting should be conducted.

 If your employer has good procedures, they should let you know in advance that dismissal is a possible outcome.